Install a WordPress Sandbox for your blog and play it safe

 You can experiment, test new WordPress themes and theme options, check WordPress upgrades, try a new WordPress plugin and avoid any possible plugin conflicts, before making any changes to your live site.

 You can test drive with a different WordPress theme, new plugins and make any number of changes.
-Then when you are sure everything works, make the changes or upgrades to your live site, knowing everything will work perfectly.
+Then when you are sure everything works, make the changes or upgrades, step by step, to your live site, knowing everything will work perfectly.

 To create a Sandbox directory, do a WordPress install on your web hosting server in a sub-folder.

 Typically this will be ‘mysite.com/wordpress’.
 Then make the changes to your wp config.php to rename your new site to something like Test Blog, or My Blog Lab.